30 Free Things to Do in Edinburgh By A Local

 9. Greyfriars Kirkyard

-One of the free Harry Potter things to do in Edinburgh includes a visit to Greyfriars Kirk to view the headstones where JK Rowling took inspiration for her characters.
+One of the free Harry Potter things to do in Edinburgh is to visit Greyfriars Kirk to view the headstones from which JK Rowling inspired her characters.

 The Potters, Thomas Riddell, McGonagall, and Moodie can all be found on the gravestones.

-Find out more in our spooky tours guide or reserve a spot on this Greyfriars Graveyard tour.
+Find out more in our spooky tour guide or reserve a spot on this Greyfriars Graveyard tour.

 Greyfriars Kirk Edinburgh

-Named after the Scotsman newspaper and placed at the bottom of the Scotsman Hotel, these winding stairs take you from North Bridge to the entrance of Waverley Station on Market Street.
+Named after the Scotsman newspaper and placed at the bottom of the Scotsman Hotel, these winding stairs take you from North Bridge to the Waverley Station on the Market Street entrance.

 Erected in 1899, the 104 steps have had a colourful past.

-This busy stairwell used to be home to art exhibitions in the 50s and 60s, later they became known as the ‘p*shy steps’.
+This busy stairwell was the site of art exhibitions in the 1950s and 1960s; later, it became known as the ‘p*shy steps’.

-Now thanks to the Fruitmarket Gallery, they have been scrubbed and have now made it on our list of free stuff to do in Edinburgh!
+Thanks to the Fruitmarket Gallery, they have been scrubbed and are now on our list.

 Each step is made from a different kind of marble.